Sir Philip Green to lead Government Efficiency Review

 I have discussed this project fully with my Group CEO Ian Grabiner who is supportive, excited and engaged in aiming to make a difference.

-1. The Government has committed to make immediate savings of £6.2 billion this year.
-For further details on the Government’s efficiency and reform drive please see www.hm-treasury.gov.uk [external website].
+1. The government has committed to make immediate savings of £6.2 billion this year.
+For further details on the government’s efficiency and reform drive please see www.hm-treasury.gov.uk.

 3. For questions on the Operational Efficiency Programme (OEP) please contact the Treasury press office on 020 7270 5238.